 Missouri is home to several renowned art museums – the Nelson-Atkins Museum of Art and the Saint Louis Art Museum are two you don't want to miss – but you can also see some amazing art in places that might surprise you.

 Arrowhead Stadium, Kansas City: Home of the Kansas City Chiefs, Arrowhead Stadium underwent a massive renovation in 2010 that included plans for a world-class art collection.
 Artists from a six-state region submitted work to be considered for the Arrowhead Art Collection.
-More than 35 pieces are currently on display year-round with plans to add more in the future.
+More than 35 pieces are on display year-round with plans to add more in the future.
 You can view the artwork on a general tour of Arrowhead Stadium or a more in-depth art-focused tour.

 Missouri State Capitol, Jefferson City: Noted for its architectural features, the Missouri State Capitol also houses an extensive art collection, including statuary, fountains, stained glass and murals.
 The most famous work of art is a mural by Missouri native Thomas Hart Benton.
 A Social History of the State of Missouri fills the walls of the House Lounge, located on the third floor.
-Other murals include 41 lunette (half-moon shaped) paintings located in the capitol's corridors.
+Other murals include 41 lunette (half-moon shaped) paintings lining the capitol's corridors.
 The third-floor rotunda houses the Hall of Famous Missourians, where more than 40 busts – including Harry Truman, Mark Twain, George Washington Carver, Laura Ingalls Wilder, Walt Disney, Chuck Berry and Omar Bradley – are on display.

 Joplin City Hall: The mural Joplin at the Turn of the Century, Thomas Hart Benton's only autobiographical work and the last painting he signed, is located in Joplin's City Hall.
 An exhibit in the mezzanine, Evolution of a Mural, traces the development of Benton's thought process as he designed his final mural and includes rough drawings of the work in progress.
 A second mural at City Hall, Route 66, Joplin Missouri, was created by Benton's grandson Anthony Benton Gude.